MinecraftForge/Documentation/docs/gettingstarted/structuring.md

 ### Sub-package Organization

 In addition to the top-level package, it is highly recommend to break your mod's classes between subpackages.
-There are numerous methods on how to do so:
+There are two major methods on how to do so:

 * **Group By Function**: Make subpackages for classes with a common purpose.
 For example, blocks can be under `block` or `blocks`, entities under `entity` or `entities`, etc. Mojang uses this structure with the singular version of the word.
 * **Group By Logic**: Make subpackages for classes with a common logic.
 For example, if you were creating a new type of crafting table, you would put its block, menu, item, and more under `feature.crafting_table`.